davebenson/doom4-walkthrough/README.md

 ## Mission 12: Fight: Finale
 This takes place in a large depot area, with a few BFG Ammo, Gas cans, and other supplies littered about.

 You'll ride the train in and a well-timed BFG can take 2 Cacodaemons and the 2 Hell Barons plus a whole lot of random demons.
+Fire it at the 2 Hell Barons, just as the Cacodaemon at left is about to go out of view.

+The next wave consists of a few Cyber-Mancubi, Pinkies, and Cacodaemons, along with many Imps.

+There are 3 BFG ammo here - so you'll probably want to use it a few times.

 ...